 The AURA Surveillance System coordinates data from a range of sources to provide a comprehensive and integrated picture of patterns and trends of AMR and antimicrobial use in human health across Australia.
-The AURA National Coordination Unit (NCU) at the Commission is responsible for the conduct of the AURA Surveillance System.
+The AURA National Coordination Unit (NCU) at the Commission is responsible for the operation of the AURA Surveillance System.

 Four long-term surveillance programs provided the foundation for the AURA Surveillance System: